rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     pass
 ```

-I noticed that `StringToLines` class is still needed because it overrides
+Notice the change in base class.
+A `StringToLines` projection is now of type
+Lines.
+It *is* a `Lines` document.
+It does not need to add wrappers to act like
+one.

+Why return a `StringToLines` at all?
+Why not just return `Lines`?
+Because it
+needs to override methods to handle events.
+Projections need to implement
+unique event handles because they handle events differently.
+But the data the
-method to handle events, and those events handlers use the data in the `meta`
+event handlers need to properly handle events are now stored in the `meta`
-field to handle the event.
-But the class inherits `Lines`, so it uses exactly
-the same data.
+field of the document.

-I realized that storing state in the document or in the projection wouldn't
+I realize that storing the projection state in the document `meta` field or in
-matter.
-Different event handlers would need to be associated with different
+the projection wouldn't matter.
+Different event handlers would need to be
-projections.
+associated with different projections.

+I'm not sure we are much closer to solving the problem of a sane split view,
-However, I think storing state in documents provides a slightly cleaner design
+but I think storing state in documents provides a slightly cleaner design
 ([complete
 diff](https://github.com/rickardlindberg/rlproject/compare/1ab0ca6f57f33318fc87aa9c9913189cf08c99d3...df15b3f663855cd5e54c3b711e9a042afeee96fa),
-so I decided to go ahead with it anyway.

-Even if I know it won't help solve my problem, it might be more clear and I
-might learn something going through with it.
+so it should help us think a bit more clearly.

 ## New problem again

-Moving projection stat into documents didn't really move me closer to a
-solution.
-Or it might have, I'm not sure yet.
-But it made the code a little
-cleaner.

-The next thing to work on is change the behavior of event handlers to return
+The next thing to work on is to change the behavior of event handlers to return
-the document being edited instead of a new version of itself.
+a new version of the document being edited instead of a projection.
 Then call a
 project function on this new document to render it.

 The new `meta` field might come in handy here.

 Let's explore.

-So in our target design, the driver looks like this:
+In our target design, the driver looks like this:

 ```
 def on_char(self, evt):